Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 C – WHALIGOE STEPS – The steps are zig-zag steps down the cliffside to a fishing harbor.
 The steps offer nice views of the surrounding cliffs.
 Note that the steps are exposed so it’s not for the faint of heart.
 Also, you will need to get back the same way, meaning, climbing all those steps uphill.

 D – DUNROBIN CASTLE & GARDENS – Dunrobin Castle is the historic home of the Earls and Dukes of Sutherland, with the earliest part of the building dating from around 1275.
-You can tour the castle through the state rooms, gardens, visit the museum and watch a falconry display.
+You can tour the castle through the state rooms and gardens, visit the museum, and watch a falconry display.
 It’s open from 1st April to 31st October.
-For prices, opening times and falconry display hours, visit their website.
+For prices, opening times, and falconry display hours, visit their website.

 E – ST ANDREW’S CATHEDRAL – Inverness Cathedral is a full-working cathedral, it’s free to enter and is open all year.